 9:7 Then a cloud overshadowed them, and a voice came from the cloud, “This is my one dear Son.
 Listen to him!”

-See Mk 1:11.
+A voice came from the cloud – see Mk 1:11.
 But whereas at his baptism the voice from heaven addressed Jesus, here the voice addresses the three disciples.
 It was evidently for their benefit that the whole episode took place.
 2 Pet 1:17 refers to the evidential value of the voice.

 ‘This was spoken to confirm the disciples; to declare their duty to hear Christ rather than any other, and to honour him more than Moses and Elijah; and to strengthen their faith in him when they should go forth to preach the gospel, after he was shamefully put to death.
 After this, it was impossible for them to doubt that he was truly the Son of God.’
 (Barnes)

 “This is my one dear Son” – Cf. Isa 41:1.